svirepunchik/dehydrated_nginx_automation/README.md

 # dehydrated_nginx_automation
-automation for restart nginx only once when ssl certificates are updated
+automation for restart nginx only once when many ssl certificates are updated by dehydrated